-This chunky knit sweater pattern will allow you to create a comfy, cosy sweater.
+This chunky knit sweater pattern will allow you to create a comfy, cozy sweater.

 I wanted to share with you another free knitting pattern that has been somewhat inspired by the TV show Outlander.